IDASooinKim/DeepHashing/README.md

 | VTS       | 0.930   | 0.942   | 0.947   | 0.952   | 0.955    |
 | TransHash | 0.934   | 0.945   | 0.949   | 0.954   | 0.957    |

+- HAGCN is trained using a self-supervised method, and the comparison models are comprised of similar self-supervised or unsupervised learning models.
+Therefore, supervised learning-based deep hashing models are excluded from the comparison.
+- The comparison of VTS and TransH on the STL-10 is as follows.
+Further clarification is available in the GitHub repository.

 # 6. Conclusions and Limitations